2011 Irish general election: Economic crisis and Fianna Fáil decline

-Fianna Fáil was arguably the most successful political party in a democratic European country in the twentieth century.
-With a big-tent ethos focused on strong leadership, localism and economic pragmatism, the party had won the most seats at every election since 1932 and been in government for all but twenty-four years of its eight-decade existence.
-Bertie Ahern became party leader in 1994 and led Fianna Fáil into coalition with the Progressive Democrats in 1997.
-During his first two terms as Taoiseach, Ahern presided over a booming economy.
-His governments pursued an expansionary fiscal policy, cutting income tax rates and increasing spending, while overseeing rapid growth in the property sector and increased reliance on construction-related revenue.
-Ahern was the first Irish leader to successfully hold together a coalition for multiple terms.
+In the twentieth century, Fianna Fáil was arguably the most successful political party in a European democracy.
+With a big-tent ethos focused on strong leadership, localism, and economic pragmatism, it had won the most seats at every election since 1932 and been in government for all but twenty-four years of its eight-decade existence.
+Bertie Ahern became party leader in 1994 and formed a coalition with the Progressive Democrats in 1997.
+During his first two terms as Taoiseach, Ahern presided over a booming economy, known as the Celtic Tiger; his governments pursued expansionary fiscal policies while overseeing rapid growth in the property sector and increased reliance on construction-related revenue.
+Ahern was the first Taoiseach to lead a coalition through multiple terms.

-Despite voter fatigue after a decade of Fianna Fáil-led government, the party won the general election in May 2007 on a promise to keep the economy strong.
-It formed a coalition with the Green Party, the Progressive Democrats and independents.
-The main opposition parties were Fine Gael, the Labour Party and Sinn Féin.
+Despite voter fatigue after a decade in office, Fianna Fáil won the general election in May 2007 on a promise to keep the economy strong.
+It formed a coalition with the Green Party, the Progressive Democrats, and independents.
+The main opposition parties were Fine Gael, the Labour Party, and Sinn Féin.
 Bertie Ahern was the first Taoiseach elected to three consecutive terms since Éamon de Valera.
 It was the first time the Green Party had entered government; Trevor Sargent stood down as party leader soon afterwards and was succeeded by John Gormley.
-Following revelations at the Mahon Tribunal and amid controversy over his private financial affairs, Ahern resigned in April 2008 and Brian Cowen replaced him as Fianna Fáil leader and Taoiseach the following month.
-Having lost three-quarters of their Dáil seats at the 2007 election, the Progressive Democrats disbanded in 2009, though former leader Mary Harney continued to serve as Minister for Health as an independent.
+Following disclosures at the Mahon Tribunal and controversy over his private financial affairs, Ahern resigned in April 2008; Brian Cowen replaced him as Fianna Fáil leader and Taoiseach the following month.
+Having lost three-quarters of their Dáil seats at the 2007 election, the Progressive Democrats disbanded in 2009, though former leader Mary Harney continued to serve in cabinet as an independent.

 Amid a steep decline in property prices and a wider downturn in the economy, the near-collapse of Irish banks in 2008 shook the state to its foundations.
-In September, the government intervened to guarantee €440 billion of bank liabilities – not merely deposits but also losses.
-The sum was about ten times Ireland's existing national debt.
-Within weeks, as the coalition was forced to announce an early austerity budget, Fianna Fáil's polling declined to historic lows, so that it was no longer a question of whether they would win the next election, but how much they would lose by.

-Fine Gael became the largest party in local government at the 2009 elections.
-The Green Party fell from eighteen seats on city and county councils to three.
-The same day, Fianna Fáil had a poor European Parliament election, losing its seat in Dublin for the first time ever to Joe Higgins of the Socialist Party.
-In polling, the government's satisfaction rating hovered above 10 per cent.
-Across all surveys in 2009, Fine Gael averaged 33 per cent; Fianna Fáil, 23 per cent; and Labour, 20 per cent.
+In September, the government intervened to guarantee bank liabilities totalling €440 billion, about ten times Ireland's existing national debt.
+Within weeks, as the coalition announced an early austerity budget, Fianna Fáil's polling declined to historic lows.
+Fine Gael became the largest party in local government at the 2009 elections, while the Green Party fell from eighteen seats on city and county councils to three.
+The same day, Fianna Fáil had a poor European Parliament election, losing its seat in Dublin for the first time ever.
+In opinion polls, the government's satisfaction rating barely exceeded 10 per cent.
+Across all surveys in 2009, Fine Gael averaged 33 per cent support; Fianna Fáil, 23 per cent; and Labour, 20 per cent.